 Current Status: The Fixed Assets Policy has been updated to incorporate the recommendation suggested by the City Auditor's Office and is under review by Management.
-Finding #14: P-Card Spending Issues with Public Works and Parks and Rec Issue No: 431 Date of Finding: 03/01/2019 Final Date of Completion 06/30/2020 Responsible Person 1 Igarcia Laura Garcia Controller Finance Responsible Person 2 aharrison Ashley Feely Management Analyst Finance Correction Plan Status: Not Implemented Finding Type: Material Weakness Next Milestone The City is evaluating ways to improve the process.
-Milestone Date of Completion 06/30/2020 Department: Finance Issue / Observation Audit Initiator Commission Audit Title: Finding #14: P-Card Spending Issues with Public Works and Parks and Rec Two departments with heavy P-card spending during the audit period Public Works (\$11M) and Parks & Recreation (\$8M), each experienced P-card fraud discovered during the audit.
+Department Finding #14: P-Card Spending Issues with Public Works and Parks and Rec Issue No:

+09/30/2020 Final Date of Completion Department Name Responsible Person 1 Igarcia Laura Garcia Controller Finance aharrison Ashley Feely Finance Management Analyst Responsible Person 2 Partially Implemented Material Weakness Correction Plan Status: Finding Type: The City is evaluating ways to improve the process.
+Next Milestone 09/30/2020 Milestone Date of Completion Finance Department:

+Issue / Observation Commission Audit Audit Initiator Finding #14: P-Card Spending Issues with Public Works and Parks and Rec Title: Two departments with heavy P-card spending during the audit period Public Works (\$11M) and Parks & Recreation (\$8M), each experienced P-card fraud discovered during the audit.
 The extent of fraud discovered was \$25K-\$100K for Public Works and over \$100K for Parks & Recreation.
 Subsequent event: Both of these fraud events involved multiple individuals within and outside of the City.
 Cause: Internal controls over P-card Program administration were inadequate to ensure that departments with expectedly significant P-card spending volume have the capacity and understanding of adequate controls over decentralized purchasing.
 In the case of Public Works, its system wasn't capable of tracking job costs at all.
-Impact: Departments lacking job costing systems are more susceptible to fraud, waste, and abuse, which is what actually occurred. systems are more susceptible to made, waste, and abuse, which is what actually occurred.
-Recommendation: The City Manager should implement effective job cost tracking systems and subsequently monitor their appropriate use in departments that are work-order oriented.
+Impact: Departments lacking job costing systems are more susceptible to fraud, waste, and abuse, which is what actually occurred.
+Title Recommendation: The City Manager should implement effective job cost tracking systems and subsequently monitor their appropriate use in departments that are work-order oriented.
 In addition, pensions of those involved with the fraud should be revoked.

 Correction Plan: Management takes the theft of public funds seriously.
 The employees who committed these fraudulent transactions were terminated and have been prosecuted criminally.
 In addition, pension revocation is complete in one case and currently sought in the other.
 To mitigate future risk of fraud, the Public Works Department is reducing the card-in-hand segment of the department to 11 from 173.
 The Parks and Recreation Department is reducing to 50 from 140.
 Current Status: To mitigate future risk of fraud, the Public Works Department reduced the card-in-hand segment of the department to 39 from 173.
 The Parks and Recreation Department is reduced to 57 from 140.
-The City's P-Card Policy now includes a section that includes noting the work order or job number The Oily 31 Court of Sign Indianage a Section that includes nothing the work order of je on every receipt.
+The City's P-Card Policy now includes a section that includes noting the work order or job number on every receipt.
 The City is evaluating ways to improve the process.
 Finding #10: P-Card Fixed Asset Inventory Procedure 435 Issue No: